nativescript-community/nativescript-drawingpad/README.md

 # NativeScript-SignaturePad :pencil:
 NativeScript plugin to provide a way to capture signatures (or any drawing) from the device.

+## WARNING - iOS is in development and should be available soon.
+ANDROID ONLY for now.

 #### Platform controls used:
 Android | iOS
 ---------- | -----------